kumar2net/my-eleventy-site/src/posts/2022-04-27-dad-coach-the-jani.md

 He used Penn tour balls and they had xxx marks on them and he explained that it is shipped that way so that it's not used for game play.
 I normally buy the standard cans so didn't know this

+![Dad Coach The Jani]

-![] (/assets/images/dad-coach-the-jani-7a30b97d. jpg) It's been a long long time since I met Bhargav - an ever smiling guy from Gujju lan
+ It's been a long long time since I met Bhargav - an ever smiling guy from Gujju lan

 d.
 He and his young family have adapted to Chennai extremely well and he loves south Indian foo

 d.
 I keep giving him references to get quality dhokla

+![Dad Coach The Jani]

-![] (/assets/images/dad-coach-the-jani-adfe1202. jpg) BJ in foreground and Saravanan in the background.
+ BJ in foreground and Saravanan in the background.
 Similar type of playing styl

 e.
 They can't hurt the ball 😔